jthurst01/OrgLimits/README.md

 4. Create a Remote Site Setting to allow the Apex Class to call teh Salesforce REST API
     1. Navigate to Setup > Security Controls > Remote Site Settings
     2. Find the Remote Site Setting names "OrgLimits" and click Edit
-    3. Change the Remote Site URL field from `https://instance.salesforce.com` to your instance
+    3. Change the Remote Site URL field from `https://c.instance.visual.force.com` to your Visualforce instance
-        * You can find this in the browser address bar when you are logged in
+        * You can find this in the browser address bar when you are Displayiong a Visualforce Page.
+        * Alternatively, if you proceed to Step 5 you will see an error with the appropriate instance if you have not completed this step.
+Simply copy the domain from the error and add that to the Remote Site Setting.
+The error will say something like:
+            *  `Unauthorized endpoint, please check Setup->Security->Remote site settings. endpoint = https://c.na3.visual.force.com/services/data/v35.0/limits`
 5. Add the Custom Tab "OrgLimits" to your Tab Layout, or go to `/apex/OrgLimits` to view your daily limits

 ## Open Issues to Remember